MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 After completing  this lab, you will be able to:

--	Use ASP.NET Core Static Files including html files, image files and css files.
+-	Use ASP.NET Core Static Files including HTML files, image files and css files.
 -	Create and use custom Middleware, and use its context information.
 -	Create and use services with ASP.NET Core Build in Dependency Injection.
 -	Using an MVC controller.